Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/migration.md

         K/R: Remove since these are only example to show what is possible.
   * fix(navbar): minor fixes (#1498)
     - Add a .mb-3 to offcanvases navbar examples to add some space between the last link and the search bar in mobile viewport
-    - New $navbar-dark-border-color used in `--bs-navbar-border-color` for .navbar-dark
+    - New $navbar-dark-border-color used in `-bs-navbar-border-color` for .navbar-dark
     - Change the default value of $navbar-border-color now used only for light navbars
         Summary: Change the border-color management in navbar + small fix in example.
         Boosted: https://github.com/Orange-OpenSource/Orange-Boosted-Bootstrap/pull/1498